SimonMuriu-pro/Car-Sales-Analysis/README.md

 - Regional performance breakdowns
 - Customer demographic insights

-These insights are designed to support data-driven decision-making in the business industry.
+These insights are designed to support data-driven decision-making in sales strategy and operations.

 <h2>🛠️ Tools and Technologies</h2>